Ameristar Jet Charter: Accidents and incidents

 On August 24, 2001, an Ameristar Jet Charter Learjet 24, registration number N153TW, crashed after takeoff from Ithaca Tompkins Regional Airport destined for Jackson-Reynolds Municipal Airport, killing both pilots.
 The probable cause of the accident was spatial disorientation due to low visibility night-time flight conditions.

 On September 29, 2003, an Ameristar Jet Charter Learjet 24, performing Flight 982 from El Paso International Airport to Del Rio International Airport overran the runway on landing.
 The probable cause of the accident was a higher than recommended landing speed.
 The plane plunged into flames after exhausting the length of the runway, killing one of two crew members.

 On January 9, 2007, an Ameristar Jet Charter Learjet 24, performing Flight 878 from Laredo International Airport to Miguel Hidalgo y Costilla Guadalajara International Airport impacted terrain while on descent towards its destination, killing both pilots on board.

+The aircraft was substantially damaged in a runway overrun incident at Willow Run Airport.

-On March 8, 2017, an Ameristar Jet Charter McDonnell Douglas MD-83 (the same aircraft pictured above) performing Flight 9363 from Willow Run Airport to Washington Dulles International Airport and carrying the University of Michigan basketball band, spirit staff, and team to the Big Ten Tournament overran the runway at Willow Run in Ypsilanti after aborting takeoff in high wind and above V_{1} speed.
+On March 8, 2017, an Ameristar Jet Charter McDonnell Douglas MD-83 performing Flight 9363 from Willow Run Airport to Washington Dulles International Airport and carrying the University of Michigan basketball band, spirit staff, and team to the Big Ten Tournament overran the runway at Willow Run in Ypsilanti after aborting takeoff in high wind and above V_{1} speed.
 During the takeoff roll, a fault with the elevator system prevented normal takeoff rotation, forcing the takeoff to be rejected at high speed once it became clear that the aircraft could not fly.
 The aircraft ultimately came to a rest just past a perimeter road with the fuselage intact but with the undercarriage significantly damaged and the nose gear broken off.
 There was one minor injury sustained.

-Ameristar Jet Charter MD-83 approaching John F. Kennedy International Airport.
-Almost one year after this picture was taken, the aircraft was substantially damaged in a runway overrun incident at Willow Run Airport.